Reporting your project’s outcomes

 If your project is funded through Je-S under the Horizon Europe guarantee

-If the UK’s Horizon Europe guarantee, administered by UKRI using grants hosted by EPSRC, has been used to fund your European Research Council or Marie Skłodowska-Curie Actions project, there are different expectations for reporting outcomes.
-Read the guarantee specific guidance on the Horizon Europe guarantee funding page.
+If the UK’s Horizon Europe guarantee, administered by UKRI using grants hosted by EPSRC, has been used to fund your European Research Council (ERC) or Marie Skłodowska-Curie Actions (MSCA) project, there are different expectations for reporting outcomes.
+Read the guarantee specific guidance on the Researchfish reporting guidance for ERC and MSCA guarantee grants.

-Please note that EPSRC are not involved in the processing of the awards and any queries should be directed to eugrantsfunding@ukri.org and not to EPSRC.
+Please note that EPSRC is not involved in the processing of the awards and any queries should be directed to eugrantsfunding@ukri.org and not to EPSRC.

 If your project is funded by the Economic and Social Research Council (ESRC)